nib-docs/frontend/performance/index.md

 > Note: TTFB can affect SEO ranking.

-> Note: TTFB is a meaningless metric if your body isn't delivered with the first byte.
+> Note: TTFB is meaningless if your body isn't delivered along with your first byte.
 See [CloudFlare](https://blog.cloudflare.com/ttfb-time-to-first-byte-considered-meaningles/)'s blog for more information.

 ### Start render